Ranald Reid: Second World War

 After a spell as Commandant of a technical school, Reid was chosen as Air Officer Commanding British Forces Aden.
 On 1 April 1939, he reached air vice marshal.
 While in this post, he had to project air operations 200 miles out to support British defense efforts in Somaliland; lack of usable airfields kept him from stationing airplanes closer to the effort.
 Nevertheless, Reid's conduct of these air operations garnered him a Mention in Despatches in both the 12 September 1941 report of General Sir Archibald Wavell to the Secretary of State for War, and of Wavell's followup to it on 21 May 1942.
 Reid's return to England saw him posted as Air Officer Administration at Headquarters Flying Training Command on 18 July 1941.
 From there, he moved to becoming Air Officer Commanding No. 54 Group on 21 June 1943.
 On 14 December 1944, he became Air Officer Commanding West Africa.

-Post-war
+Later life

 Reid retired on 20 January 1946, having faithfully served his country for 32 years and through two world wars.

 On 1 January 1952, he was honoured with the appointment of Gentleman Usher to King George VI.
 He continued in that post for Queen Elizabeth II; she renewed his appointment 1 August 1952.
 On 10 November 1959, Reid resigned as Gentleman Usher, but was concurrently appointed an Extra Gentleman Usher.